barronwei/idyllic-app/progress.md

 ### Bugs

--
+- Basic popup modal text is not centered beyond one line

 ### Todo

+- Write deletion of tasks after confirmation from popup modal
+- Write logic for determining order of tasks
--
+- Previous todo tasks

 ### Misc

 - User experience sucks for the add task section
-- Reconsider if personal or settings page should be first
+- Reconsider if personal or settings view should be first
+- Finishing the main focus view will result in minimium viable product